 Before refrigerators, freezers, packaged goods, and all that people were able to store their excess food for emergencies or hard times.
 Knowing how to cure and smoke meats, dry vegetables, and preserve and can other food supplies is another way to keep the worry of hunger at bay.

-If you were had no other options, could you construct a passable shelter from your surroundings?
+If you were had no other options, could you make a shelter from your surroundings?
 Knowing how to protect yourself from the elements when necessary is essential to survival, in any scenario.

 This may seem as easy as putting one foot in front of the other, but most people are used to walking up and down steps, and getting to and from their destinations on paved ground.
 Trekking into the wild, especially long distances, with gear and supplies is indeed a skill in itself.